Krisshvamsi/COMP691_ProjectTTS/README.md

 The pre-trained model takes in input a short text and produces a spectrogram in output.
 One can get the final waveform by applying a vocoder (e.g., HiFIGAN) on top of the generated spectrogram.

+For detailed analysis and understanding of the project please head on to [Project_Report](https://github.com/Krisshvamsi/COMP691_ProjectTTS/blob/main/Project_Report.ipynb)

 ## Install SpeechBrain